-Mr. Graham has been with the firm since 1984 and concentrates his practice in environmental law; energy and land use, including telecommunications.
+Mr. Graham has been with the firm since 1984 and concentrates his practice in environmental law, energy and land use.
 With a knowledge of all major federal and New York environmental laws, he counsels on environmental compliance, regulations, litigation, natural resources, renewable energy, greenhouse gas emissions, and environmental due diligence with respect to real property use, redevelopment and other commercial transactions.
 Mr. Graham also focuses on brownfield redevelopment and related project development, Great Lakes Basin regulations, as well as defense of government civil and criminal enforcement of environmental laws.
-With respect to telecommunications, Mr. Graham handles matters related to construction, modification and operation of cell tower and other communications facilities, including zoning and land use permitting, administrative proceedings and litigation.
+One aspect of Mr. Graham's land use practice includes zoning and land use permitting (and related litigation) associated with construction, modification and operation of cell tower and other communications facilities.
 He was the firm’s Managing Partner from 2001-2007.

 The firm has been recognized by Chambers USA for excellence in environmental law.